 Connect this hard drive to the working computer as an external hard drive.
-And then you can launch iBoysoft Data Recovery and select the hard drive that you want to recover data from in the interface of this software.
+And then you can launch iBoysoft Data Recovery and select the hard drive that you want to recover lost data from in the interface of this software.
 Then click Next to start scanning for data on this drive.

 Step 4: When the lost files are found, you can double-click it and preview the scanning results to check if the files are recoverable.
 After making sure the files are not corrupt, you can select these files you need and click Recover to get them back.